AlexanderChaker/DevToolbox/README.md

 # DeployGitBranch
 This tool deploys a branch to a database, using those steps:
 - Select the Working Directory of the repo
   - Optional: Select a YAML file so that the app generates the SQL scripts in the order defined in the "FoldersToProcess" section
 - Select the Server URL you want to deploy on, and the default DB. (db objects who have the "Use <DB>" header will be deployed on that DB
 - Select the Current Branch and the Source Branch for GIT to do its diffs
 - The app will use the diffs to generate SQL statements and deploy on the server

+# TODO
+- Add a modifiable File List after the diffs have been created, and let the user confirm them before deploying
+- Catch all exceptions that crash the app
+- Remove the checkmark icons, add Toast notifications for feedback on long running tasks